Arnold Vinick: Fictional biography

 Vinick is the senior Republican senator from California and a presidential nominee.

 He is a social moderate and fiscal conservative with a maverick streak and direct manner, whose policies are loosely based on those of real-life Arizona senators John McCain and Barry Goldwater.
 Vinick is moderately pro-choice in the sense he is opposed to partial-birth abortion and in favor of parental consent laws.
 He is also in favor of immigration reform and against gay marriage but is reluctant to use it as a campaign issue.
 Vinick opposes the Religious Right's influence in the Republican Party and wants to return to more traditional, limited government conservatism.
 He has also been described as a deficit hawk, supporting "two-for-one" tax and spending cuts.
 Vinick favors free trade agreements, school vouchers, and tort reform while opposing ethanol subsidies in the Midwest as corporate welfare.
 He is conservative on law-and-order issues, such as gun rights, border security, and the death penalty.
 Vinick is mixed on foreign policy as he believes in a strong national defense and supports tough action against Iran, but was also described as an ally of Democrat Josiah Bartlet on foreign policy issues and a potential advocate for loosening the embargo on Cuba.
-It is stated during his 2006 campaign, Vinick has strong support from corporate conservatives, neoconservatives, Libertarians, Independents, and moderate Democrats, but his support is weak among social and religious conservatives.
+During his 2006 campaign, it is stated Vinick has strong support from corporate conservatives, neoconservatives, Libertarians, Independents, and moderate Democrats, but his support is weak among social and religious conservatives.

 In one episode, Vinick mentioned growing up in a "citrus-growing" community.
 In response to this, the town of Santa Paula, which is famous for citrus growing and is often referred to as the "Citrus Capital of the World," wrote to The West Wings production company, asking that Santa Paula be made Vinick's hometown.
 The production company promised to keep Santa Paula in mind for any campaign filming.
 In the meantime, the city council decided to organize a campaign for Vinick, including opening an Arnold Vinick presidential campaign headquarters.
 The town was eventually mentioned as Vinick's hometown in the episode "Two Weeks Out," broadcast on March 19, 2006.